Kathy Manning

-Early life and education
+Early life and career

 Manning was born to a Jewish family in Detroit, Michigan, on December 3, 1956.
-Her father worked for the Ford Motor Company for 40 years, and her mother was a public school teacher.
-Manning attended Harvard University, where she sang a cappella with the Radcliffe Pitches.
+Her father worked for the Ford Motor Company for 40 years.
+Manning attended Interlochen Center for the Arts's National Music Camp in Northern Michigan, where she studied music and drama.
+She earned her bachelor’s degree from Harvard University, where she founded Radcliffe Pitches, the first female a cappella group at Harvard.
 She also attended the University of Michigan Law School, earning a Juris Doctor.